mlazarovits/BayesianClustering/README.md

 	- if running the skimmer on condor (see below)
 - to format histograms and save them as TCanvases, run `root -l -b -q 'macros/HistFormat.C("[skim.root]")'` from command line
 - to add a sample to an overlaid (stack) plot (ie when looking at data as a proxy for background) you can run that sample (like JetHT) separately then hadd the total root files to the ones with signal and other backgrounds
+	- make sure to add the sample name that's in the histograms to the list in `HistFormat.C` (L137)

 #### Condor
 - the skimmer can be run on condor (on the LPC) with the following steps: